Powerlearnproject/se-day1-assignment-jose254-jng/README.md

 Importance of an improved prompt:
-Clarity:The improved prompt specifies what is being asked(
+Clarity:The improved prompt specifies what is being asked(a fool-body potrait)rather than just a "person" Specific Details:Describing the woman's appearance